 Eta Sigma Phi had its beginning in 1914 when a group of students in the Department of Greek at the University of Chicago organized an undergraduate classical club to which honor students in Greek and Latin were elected to membership.
 This organization later united with a similar organization at Northwestern University and became Eta Sigma Phi.
 In 1924 the society became national, and chapters were organized at leading colleges and universities.

-At the national level, Eta Sigma Phi sponsors scholarships for study abroad during the summer, contests in Greek translation, Latin translation, and Latin prose composition, and a national convention.
+At the national level, Eta Sigma Phi sponsors scholarships for study abroad during the summer, contests in Greek translation, Latin translation, Latin prose composition, and a national convention.
 Members receive Nuntius, the official publication of Eta Sigma Phi, twice each year.
-For more information on the national organization, go to http://department.monm.edu/classics/esp/default.htm.
+For more information on the national organization, visit https://www.etasigmaphi.org/.

 Active membership is limited to undergraduates who are enrolled in classes in Latin and/or Greek in the original languages.
-A student must meet the basic qualification of an attained grade of not less than “B” in courses in Latin and Greek, with completion of at least one semester.
-You do NOT have to be a Classics major.
-Students interested in joining should contact Dr. Frederick Booth at (973) 761-9458 or firstname.lastname@example.org.
-Initiation is towards the end of spring semester.
+A student must meet the basic qualifications of (1) completion of at least one semester and (2) no less than a “B” grade in Latin and Greek courses.
+You do not have to be a Classics major.
+Students interested in joining should contact Professor Charles George at firstname.lastname@example.org or (973) 275-2124.
+Initiation is toward the end of spring semester.